-In fact, La Rentrée in Paris brings more of a feeling of renewal, rejuvenation, and energy than the actual New Year does in January.
-This makes a lot of sense.
+In fact, la rentrée in Paris brings more of a feeling of renewal, rejuvenation, and energy than the actual New Year does in January.
+This makes a lot of sense to me.
 It’s hard to be energetic and enthusiastic for positive change when it’s cold, dark, and damp out.
-There are so many months of chill and gloom left after Jan.1 that it’s hard to stay motivated for any goals you set.
+There are so many months of chill and gloom left after the first of January that it’s hard to stay motivated for any goals you set.

 After coming back from summer vacation, though, it’s natural to set out schedules, cut down on the booze, get back to our workouts, and probably diet a little after holiday indulgences.
 The French leverage this momentum to get their lives back on track for the winter.
 There’s a lovely attitude of optimization before hibernation.
 We set ourselves up to have the most successful fall and winter we can have, with a view to the coming spring.

 The feeling is infectious.
-Walking down the street, it’s hard not to get swept up in the excitement and optimism of La Rentrée.
+Walking down the street, it’s hard not to get swept up in the excitement and optimism of la rentrée.
 You can’t help but smile, put a bounce in your step, and start to think through some new plan you want for yourself.
-In the last week alone, I’ve started a new workout program, a new diet, and tried to instill some new habits into our family’s daily routine.
-I’ve made countless lists and been militant about completing several things a day, especially things I’ve been procrastinating for months already.
-I can’t remember when I was last this productive, and it’s all thanks to the inescapable La Rentrée atmosphere in the city right now.
+Today I started a new workout program, a healthy new diet, and am determined to instill some new habits into our family’s daily routine, including an after-dinner walk every evening.

 Once we settle into our new autumn routines, we’ll hunker down for the winter and await the next injection of cheer and optimism that comes around Christmas and New Year’s… Meantime, though, we forge ahead, full of enthusiasm for the self-improvement that can be achieved over the next few months.

-Wherever you celebrate La Rentrée this year, keep your hopes up and your aspirations high.
+Wherever in the world you find yourself celebrating la rentrée this year, keep your hopes up and your aspirations high.